lunarcity7/frontier/README.md

 ### Installation

-Run inside a virtual network with access to the metadata required (e.g. Rancher metadata server).
+Run inside a virtual network with access to the metadata required (e.g. having access to the Docker socket, or Rancher metadata server).
 Make this container the entrypoint to all HTTP(S) traffic by pointing all traffic on ports 80 and 443 to its exposed ports of the same numbers.
 Make sure to bind the /state volume in order to keep track of the certificates received from Let's Encrypt across container restarts/removal.

-Set labels of "trp.domains" and "trp.port" to a comma-separated list of domains that should point to the container, and the HTTP port to listen on.
+Set labels of "frontier.domains" and "frontier.port" to a comma-separated list of domains that should point to the container, and the HTTP port to listen on.

 #### Example docker-compose.yml

     frontier:
         image: lunarcity7/frontier:latest
         volumes:
+            - /var/run/docker.sock:/var/run/docker.sock
             - ./frontier_state:/state
         restart: always
         ports:
             - "80:80"
             - "443:443"
-        command: foo@bar.com rancher 172.17.0.3
+        command: foo@bar.com docker-socket /var/run/docker.sock

     othercontainer:
         labels:
-            trp.domains: "www.domain1.com, domain1.com"
+            frontier.domains: "www.domain1.com, domain1.com"
-            trp.port: "2015"
+            frontier.port: "2015"

 #### Create state dir